ReadyTalk/jenkins-pipeline-dsl/README.md

 ---------------------
   * No Jenkins plugin validation - if the DSL references plugins you don't have installed on Jenkins, it won't work
-  * git and pullRequest plugins are specific to Atlassian Stash
-  * fitnesse component and jobs are specific to ReadyTalk
+  * fitnesse component and jobs are very niche to the point of probably being ReadyTalk-specific

 Other notes: Plugin validation exists in the upstream DSL when running through Jenkins directly - we might be able to pull that in